girisukinkar/Frontend/course progress.md

 ## 11 Oct 2020 Episode 42 43 44

     learned we can use translate instead of padding and margins all the time and object-fit to cover the whole area

+## 12 Oct 2020  episode 45

+    How to use solid-color gradients
+    How to use  :: input-placeholder pseudo-element
+    How to use :focus, :invalid, placeholder-shown and :checked pseudo classes Custom Radio Buttons